w4bo/AA2526-unibo-mldm/slides/00-introduction.md

 :::: {.columns}
 ::: {.column width="60%"}

-Slides and notes are sufficient to prepare for the final exam
+Slides and notes are sufficient to prepare for the final exam.

-- You can find them on Virtuale platform ([https://virtuale.unibo.it/](https://virtuale.unibo.it/))
+- You can find them on the Virtuale platform ([https://virtuale.unibo.it/](https://virtuale.unibo.it/))

-However, I suggest you to read the book:
+However, I suggest you read the book:

 - *Title*: Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow
 - *Author*: Aurélien Géron